 September 7, 2016 - Cannon Ball, North Dakota, United States: MJ shows off his baseball allegiance on his horse named Champaign.

-Sargent Roger Hintson, a Marine Core veteran from San Francisco, CA, holds the US Flag in distress because while he served his country under the correct flag, "I believe America is now in distress."
+Sargent Roger Hintson, a Marine Corps veteran from San Francisco, CA, holds the US Flag in distress because while he served his country under the correct flag, "I believe America is now in distress."
 Sgt.
 Hinston is part of an estimated 2000 veterans who traveled to the camp to provide protection for the Water Protectors against the law enforcement whose methods he considers excessive.